 Diagnostic Sonography Admission

-Classes are generally limited to six students.
+Classes are limited to six students.
 At the conclusion of the admission process, the six applicants with the highest scores are chosen by the Admissions Committee for the new class.
-The committee also selects two alternates in the event one of the six accepted students declines.
-Applicants are notified regarding acceptance into the program following completion of the interview process, no later than 45 days prior to the program's scheduled start date.
+The committee also selects two alternates in the event one of the six perspective students declines.
+Applicants are notified regarding acceptance into the program following completion of the interview process – notification usually occurs within one month of the conclusion of the interview process.